Part of the security infrastructure for AI agents

 E2E Tests

-Real OS-level detection tests that execute actual system operations.
+Real OS level detection tests that execute actual system operations.
 Validates runtime interception capabilities.

-MITRE ATLAS Coverage
+MITRE ATLAS coverage

 Every test scenario maps to a MITRE ATLAS technique.
 OASB covers 10 techniques across the adversarial ML threat landscape.